github/erblint-github/docs/rules/accessibility/navigation-has-label.md

 An accessible name ensures that one can distinguish between multiple navigation elements.

 If the navigation area begins with a heading, use the heading to label the navigation element using the `aria-labelledby` attribute.
 If there is no heading, then you may set `aria-label`.
-Make sure to format the text the same way you should visual text (Related: [aria-label is well formatted](./aria-label-is-well-formatted.md)).
+Make sure to format the text the same way you would visual text (Related: [aria-label is well formatted](./aria-label-is-well-formatted.md)).

 ## Resources